 Nagoya University Academic Charter and Organizational Reforms

 The Nagoya University Academic Plan was created with the aim of establishing the University as a core comprehensive university for the twenty-first century and to develop academic activities appropriate for a new era.
 The Nagoya University Academic Charter, which is based on the basic principles of the Academic Plan, was adopted in February 2000.
 In addition, it was decided that the organization and administration of Nagoya University would be based on a two-dimensional organizational structure consisting of a vertical detailed axis (department system) and a horizontal comprehensive axis (university-wide organization).
 The department system is composed of academic departments that continue to engage in and further develop education and research activities in existing academic fields.
 They are also expected to function as a unified body to create new academic fields as needed.
-The Graduate School of Environmental Studies was newly established in April 2001 as a graduate school that integrates the humanities and sciences.
+The Graduate School of Environmental Studies was newly established in April 2001 as an interdisciplinary graduate school that integrates the humanities and sciences.
 The Graduate School of Information Science was established, and the Graduate School of Languages and Cultures was expanded and reorganized in April 2003.
-In December 2001, the Institute for Advanced Research was established as a university-wide research organization suitable for a research university, and the Institute of Liberal Arts and Sciences was set up to guide liberal arts and sciences education, which is stressed at Nagoya University.
+In December 2001, the Institute for Advanced Research was established as a university-wide research organization suitable for a research hub university, and the Institute of Liberal Arts and Sciences was set up to guide liberal arts and sciences education, which is stressed at Nagoya University.

 Shift from a committee system to headquarters system